ibm-cloud-architecture/store-mq-gitops/README.md

 # Store inventory demonstration with IBM MQ and Event Streams

-This is a gitops repository to let you install in a minimum set of commands a simple MQ to Kafka integration demonstration that is using the following components:
+This is a GitOps repository to let you install in a minimum set of commands a simple MQ to Kafka integration demonstration that is using the following components:

 ![](docs/es-mq-demo.png)